 Since the 2017 reporting year, we have published a non-financial statement (NFS) as part of the management report in accordance with § 315c in conjunction with § 289c to 289e HGB.
 In selecting the issues to be presented in the 2022 NFS, we took the statutory requirements into account.
 In addition, since the 2021 reporting year, we have fulfilled the obligatory reporting requirements regarding environmentally sustainable economic activities in accordance with Regulation (EU) 2020/852 of the European Parliament and of the Council of June 18, 2020 on the establishment of a framework to facilitate sustainable investment, and amending Regulation (EU) 2019/2088 (hereinafter EU taxonomy): In the section “Aspect 1: Environmental concerns” we provide a breakdown of what percentage of our net revenue and also of our capital expenditure and operating expenditure for climate-related environmental objectives, for which criteria already exist in EU legislation, is taxonomy-eligible or taxonomy-aligned.
 The requirements for transparency in corporate sustainability are constantly increasing.
 To meet these requirements, we have followed the Global Reporting Initiative (GRI) standards for the concepts and the materiality analysis in this NFS, and our CR reporting additionally reflects other voluntary frameworks such as those of the Sustainability Accounting Standards Board (SASB) and the Task Force on Climate-related Financial Disclosures (TCFD).
 We also addressed the coming requirements of the Corporate Sustainability Reporting Directive (CSRD) in the reporting year, so that we can prepare our reporting for this in good time.

-We will publish detailed information on this in our 2022 CR Report at the end of March 2023.
+We publish detailed information on this in our 2022 CR Report.

 The Supervisory Board of Deutsche Telekom AG is responsible for the review of the content of the NFS.
 It did this with the support of Deloitte GmbH Wirtschaftsprüfungsgesellschaft (external auditor) in the form of a limited assurance engagement.
 The two non-financial performance indicators “energy consumption” and “CO2 emissions” (Scope 1 and 2) are included as management-related performance indicators in the reasonable assurance engagement on Deutsche Telekom’s consolidated financial statements and the combined management report.
 The NFS engagement is based on the International Standard on Assurance Engagements ISAE 3000 (revised).
 Unless otherwise stated, all disclosures in this NFS apply in equal measure to the Group and the parent company (combined non-financial statement).
 To avoid repetition within the management report, we refer to further information provided in other sections wherever relevant.
 References to disclosures not contained in the combined management report are provided as background information; these disclosures are not part of the NFS and thus are not covered by the engagement.